thindil/tashy2/README.md

   project.
 This last is the recommended option because it is the best tested.

 * Tcl/Tk library.
 Should be available in every Linux distribution.
-For Windows it is recommended to use the MagicSplat version:
+For Windows, it is recommended to use the MagicSplat version:

   https://www.magicsplat.com/tcl-installer/index.html